Protocols

 Checking for Protocol Conformance

-You can use the is and as operators described in Type Casting to check for protocol conformance, and to cast to a specific protocol.
+You can use the is and as operators described in Type Castingarrow-up-right to check for protocol conformance, and to cast to a specific protocol.
 Checking for and casting to a protocol follows exactly the same syntax as checking for and casting to a type:

 • The is operator returns true if an instance conforms to a protocol and returns false if it doesn’t.